Skip to main content

 Defamation, Libel and Slander

-Not all torts result in bodily harm.
+Not all torts (civil wrongs) result in bodily harm.
 Some cause harm to a person's reputation instead.

 Defamation is the general tort that encompasses statements that damage a person's reputation.
 There are different forms of defamation, including libel and slander.

 The difference between libel and slander is simply whether the statements are written or spoken.
 If they are written, they are considered libel.
 If they are spoken, they are considered slander.
-If a person suffers injury to their reputation as a result of another person's statements, they can sue under the theory of defamation.
+If a person suffers injury to their reputation as a result of another person's statements, they can sue through a defamation claim.

-Continue reading for an overview of libel and slander and how they can relate to defamation.
+Continue reading for an overview of libel and slander and how both relate to defamation.

 The Basics of Defamation Law

 The government can't punish a person for defamation because it's not a criminal offense.
-Defamation is a tort, however.
-A person can sue someone if they suffer injury because of that person's defamatory statements.
-Defamation can be a tricky area of the law because there is a fine line between freedom of speech and the right of a person to protect their reputation.
+Defamation is a tort cause of action, however.
+This means a person can file a civil lawsuit against someone if they suffer injury because of that person's defamatory statements.

 Defamatory statements fall into two categories: